 - Read and comprehend written passages.

-If considered for appointment, candidates must pass a background investigation, which includes a criminal history check, fingerprinting, polygraph test, credit check, and drug use history.QUESTIONS
+If considered for appointment, candidates must pass a background investigation, which includes a criminal history check, fingerprinting, polygraph test, psychological test, credit check, and drug use history.QUESTIONS

 For questions concerning Drug Use Standards or the Background process:

 For questions concerning the Sacramento Police Department's Public Safety Communications Academy: